🚀Speed up implementation with hands-on, face-to-face training from the developer.

 Inline Scripts once registered in the database are available for all models, however they must be registered in a model for the payload to be populated in the same manner as Request XPath (i.e. it is available for the rules in the Payload collection).

-The system wide Inline Script (which can be added only through direct entry to the database table EntityAnalysisInlineScript as follows) is as per the following specification, and is intended to showcase the following functionality:
+The system-wide Inline Script (which can be added only through direct entry to the database table EntityAnalysisInlineScript as follows) is as per the following specification, and is intended to showcase the following functionality:

 - The exposure of public properties to make data available to context payload and processing.